BelaPlatform/bela_newBlog/docs/_posts/2018-03-20-opal-rhythm-computer-dmx-krew.markdown

 # The Final Instrument

-{% include youtube.html youtube="N5WYu1k4zso" caption="Ed showcasing the instrument in an interview with FACT magazine."%}
+{% include single-image.html fileName="opal-rhythm/opal-rhythm-computer.jpg" caption="The Opal Rhythm Computor" %}

 I had several more software revisions to do to stabilise the screen more and streamline features such as copy & paste.
 There was a bug